BerkhanBerkdemir/BerkhanBerkdemir.github.io/about.md

 ---
 title: ABOUTME.md
 description: >-
-  Every time read the manual that comes with the item.
+  Every time read the manual that comes with "program".
 Here is the manual of this blog.
 date: 2018-04-26 14:42 -0700
 ---